Do I Need a Solicitor to Remortgage?

 If you’re looking to remortgage your home, you might be thinking back to when you first obtained a mortgage and wondering if you need a solicitor again.

-The good news is that you don’t always need a solicitor for your remortgage.
+The good news is that you don’t always need a solicitor for a remortgage.

 If you’re staying with the same lender and you’re simply selecting a new remortgage deal, then you won’t need a solicitor (as this is known as a product transfer).